bonfa/mars-rover-kata/Readme.md

 - By looking at the commits it is possible to see how the solution has been built incrementally
 - I tried to maintain as much cohesion as possible while refactoring, and using a functional approach whenever I could
 - As a result, all the operations have the same signature: they receive a state and return a state (updated) and they also are based on a map, even if the ones of linear movements are a bit more complicated
-- All the functions are pure functions and the state change is isolated inside the Rover class, whose only responsibility is to orchestrate everything and keep the last version of the state updated.
+- All the functions are pure functions and the state change is isolated inside the Rover class, whose only responsibility is to orchestrate everything and keep the last version of the state updated
+- The last requirements are missing.

 #Kata Description
 You’re part of the team that explores Mars by sending remotely controlled vehicles to the surface of the planet.
 Develop an API that translates the commands sent from earth to instructions that are understood by the rover.